$p$-Biset Functor of Monomial Burnside Rings

-This appendix recalls a key theorem from \cite{BCK} used to establish the completeness of the list of composition factors.
-Although the original statement applies to modules over arbitrary Green biset functors, we present a specialization to the setting of biset functors.
-The result is included here for the sake of self-containment.
+We append this section to describe the theorem from \cite{BCK} which is used to conclude completeness of composition factors.
+Although the original statement is for modules over arbitrary Green biset functors, we state its special case for biset functors.
+It is included for self-completeness.

-\begin{theorem}{\cite[Theorem 2.5]{BCK}}] Let \( F \) be a biset functor over a field \( k \) and let \( G \) be a finite group.
+\begin{theorem} Let \( F \) be a biset functor over a field \( k \) and let \( G \) be a finite group.
 Suppose that \( \dim_k F(G) < \infty \), and that for every \( \mathcal E_G \)-submodule \( M \subseteq F(G) \), one has